 2.4 BCG application to blue whale

 We tested whether the 3d BCG was more robust than 1d BCG in field data by comparing the signal-to-noise ratios.
-For both BCGs, we calculated the power spectral density using package psd (Barbour and Parker, 2014).
-Previously recorded blue whale apneic heart rate was 4-8 bpm (Goldbogen et al., 2019a), so we quantified signal as the integration of the power spectral density curve from 4-8 bpm and noise as the integrated remainder, up to 60 bpm.
+For both BCGs, we calculated the power spectral density [R package psd; Barbour and Parker (2014)].
+Previously recorded blue whale apneic heart rate was 4-8 bpm (Goldbogen et al., 2019), so we quantified signal as the integration of the power spectral density curve from 4-8 bpm and noise as the integrated remainder, up to 60 bpm.

-We also tested whether BCG-derived instantaneous heart rates exhibited bradycardia relaxation over the course of dives, consistent with diving physiology patterns in marine mammals (Goldbogen et al., 2019a; McDonald and Ponganis, 2014).
+We also tested whether BCG-derived instantaneous heart rates exhibited bradycardia relaxation over the course of dives, consistent with diving physiology patterns in marine mammals (Goldbogen et al., 2019; McDonald and Ponganis, 2014).
 We assigned dive start and end times when the whale swam deeper than 2 m, retaining dives that exceeded 10 m depth and 5 minutes duration.
 Dive times were normalized from 0 (start of dive) to 1 (end of dive).
-We regressed instantaneous heart rate against normalized dive time using robust Theil-Sen regression (to account for heteroscedascity) with package RobustLinearReg (Hurtado, 2020; Sen, 1968; Theil, 1992) and tested whether the slope was greater than 0.
+We regressed instantaneous heart rate against normalized dive time using robust Theil-Sen regression (to account for heteroscedascity) [R package RobustLinearReg; Hurtado (2020); Sen (1968); Theil (1992)] and tested whether the slope was greater than 0.

 2.5 Reproducibility

-The data and code used in this analysis were packaged as a research compendium using package rrtools (Marwick, 2019; Marwick et al., 2018).
+The data and code used in this analysis were packaged as a research compendium [R package rrtools; Marwick et al. (2018); Marwick (2019)].
 The research compendium was written as an R package so other researchers can read, run, and modify the methods described here.

 3 Results and discussion